CivTopWolf/CivCorpTower/CivCorpTowerSubleaseAgreement.rst

 Tenant may use the Premises for any lawful purpose subject to the following
 restrictions:

-1. Tenant may place Gold Blocks only in the specified X-Z coordinates set forth in the Basic Terms.
+1. Tenant may place Gold Blocks only in the specified X-Z coordinates, if any, set forth in the Basic Terms, and in any X-Z coordinates.
+If another tenant has the right to place Gold Blocks in a given X-Z coordinate, said tenant may share this right with Tenant.

-2. Tenant may not place any blocks that are limited by the server (e.g restricted redstone components).
+2. Tenant will not place any blocks that are limited by the server (e.g restricted redstone components) without the prior written consent of CivCorp Tower.

-3. Tenant may not place any blocks or spawn any entities in a way that may reasonably injure other players or damage the property of others (e.g. TNT, TNT Minecarts, acid blocks).
+3. Tenant will not place any blocks or spawn any entities in a way that could reasonably injure or damage other tenants or property (e.g. TNT, minecart with TNT, acid blocks).

 Agreement Term
 ********************************************************************************